 Everything you need to know about the West End premiere of The Prince of Egypt

-The Dominion Theatre will be home to the British premiere of The Prince of Egypt in 2020.
+The Dominion Theatre will be home to the British premiere of The Prince of Egypt from February 2020.
 Adapted from the 1998 Dreamworks movie, what can we expect from the film-to-theatre transformation in a show of biblical proportions?
 Read our guide to find out about the show, as well as casting, a creative team and songs in the musical and book The Prince of Egypt tickets.

 All you need to know about The Prince of Egypt

 Is the musical based on a previously told story?